-In addition, the only people who can live in the property are those listed on the tenancy agreement.
-You must get approval from us if there is anyone living in the property for longer than 14 days who is not on the tenancy agreement.
+In addition, the only people who can live in the property are those listed on the tenancy agreement (this does not include people visiting for a short time).

 If you want to make a change to the tenants on the tenancy agreement, please contact your property manager.

 You should expect an inspection of the property about once every quarter.
 We will contact you beforehand and will give you at least 48 hours’ notice.
 In addition, we will arrange a date and time for the inspection that suits you.